dattapri/webrepo/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD candidate in Economics
+role: Senior Data Analyst

 # Organizations/Affiliations
 organizations:
-- name: Michigan State University
+- name: Walmart
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Priyankar Datta is a doctoral candidate in economics at Michigan State University.
+bio: Priyankar is a Senior Data Analyst in the Research team in Walmart's global people.
 Priyankar's research interests are in Labor, Public, and Health economics.

 interests:
 - Labor economics